mac-comp240/hw-asm-arith-decode/README.md

 ```

 If you are curious, your can type `man diff` to find out more about this new linux command, or look up more about it by doing a web search.

-## Expectations for code

-This example is fairly simple, so the only thing that you need to do is comment your code file with a header that contains your name.

-No extensive testing needed here, of course- just devise the C code that compiles to the above assembly.